hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

    (for both Python and R) will reside in ``${XDG_DATA_HOME}/jupyter/kernels``.
    To remove a kernel, find and delete the corresponding folder inside the ``kernels`` subdirectory.
-   We strongly advice you to stay away from modifying the contents of this folder, unless you are aware of the consequences.
+   We strongly advice against modifying the contents of this folder, unless you are aware of the consequences.

 .. _py-conda-kernel: